On 25 May 2018 the General Data Protection Regulations (GDPR) came into force.

 These regulations enhance the current data protection regulations to ensure that we all have more control over the way that our data is used.

-We are currently reviewing our systems and processes to ensure we remain compliant with new advice and best practice and we are in contact with Evolution who created and control the NQT Manager system which we use for the administration of NQT progress.
+Our systems and processes remain compliant with new advice and best practice and we are in close contact with Evolution who created and control the ECT Manager system which we use for the administration of ECT progress.

-As you will be aware, registration of the NQTs requires the Appropriate Body to collect personal data of the NQTs and the mentors and we wish to assure you that your privacy is extremely important to us and we continue to take our responsibilities about
+As you will be aware, registration of the ECTs requires the Appropriate Body to collect personal data of the ECTs and the mentors and we wish to assure you that your privacy is extremely important to us and we continue to take our responsibilities about

 to obtain previous records and/or assessments but please be reassured we will never share your personal data with any other third party for marketing or any other purpose other than those prescribed in the Statutory Guidance.

-We will use the email addresses in NQT Manager in order to send out important news messages to schools, mentors, NQTs, but we will not use this facility for marketing of any unrelated courses, events or activities.
+We will use the email addresses in ECT Manager in order to send out important news messages to schools, mentors, ECTs, but we will not use this facility for marketing of any unrelated courses, events or activities.

-Schools are urged to adopt a habit of "housekeeping" their own school's information which is held on NQT Manager and to delete any mentors who may no longer be at the school, or who no longer mentor any NQTs.
+Schools are urged to adopt a habit of "housekeeping" their own school's information which is held on ECT Manager and to delete any mentors who may no longer be at the school, or who no longer mentor any ECTs.
 However please bear in mind, once deleted a mentor's

 information will be considered "forgotten" and should they take up the role once more their details will have to be inputted from new.
 All other data should also be reviewed in order to ensure that contact details, school information, changes of staff etc